VPeti1/AIOPM_Plus/README.md

 ./installer.out

 # Syntax
-## pm <sys,snap,flatpak,pip,flex> <install,remove,update> <package name>
+## pm (package manager) (action) (package name)
-## Sys: default package manager of the system
+    Sys: default package manager of the system
+        MRemove: used to remove multiple packages in archlinux
-## Snap: snap package manager
+    Snap: snap package manager
         There is no update funtions when using snap
-## Flatpak: flatpak package manager
+    Flatpak: flatpak package manager
-## Pip: python package manager
+    Pip: python package manager
-## MRemove: used to remove multiple packages in archlinux
-Arch only
-## AUR: arch linux user repo
+    AUR: arch linux user repo (Using Yay)
-Arch only